 There are plenty of excellent beds to choose amongst when it comes to your nighttime needs while camping.

-- The Therm-A-Rest RidgeRest Solar bed is a "best buy" from Outdoor Gear Lab.
+- The Therm-A-Rest RidgeRest Solar bed is called "indestructible" by Backpacker.
 Its aluminum surface helps keep campers warm, and it features supportive foam.
 It generally comes in under $40.

 - The Coleman 4-in-1 QuickBed has a favorable review from Camping Essentials.
 This versatile option can be a tall twin mattress when stacked, two separate mattresses when separated, or zipped together to create a large king size bed.
 It is an affordable option, at less than $60.